-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR"

-THE APPROVAL OF THE 2011 INCENTIVE PLAN FOR PURPOSES OF SECTION 162(m).
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE 2017 INCENTIVE PLAN.

 DIRECTOR COMPENSATION

 Directors who are not employees of the Company are compensated for their services by fees in cash and stock.
 All directors are reimbursed for expenses incurred in connection with such services.
 In addition, the Company provides travel and liability insurance to all directors.
 It is the goal of the Committee to set directors' fees at a competitive level that will enable the Company to attract and retain talented, well-qualified directors.
 The payment of a portion of each director's fee in shares of Class A Common Stock of the Company is intended to align the interests of the director with the interests of our stockholders, consistent with delivering shareholder value.